MicrosoftDocs/bot-docs/articles/thirdparty-channels/channel-facebook.md

 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
-ms.date:
+ms.date: 05/01/2017
 ms.reviewer:

 ---
 # Connect a bot to Facebook Messenger

-Configure your bot to communicate using the Facebook Messenger app.
-You will create a Facebook page, enable Facebook Messenger on that page, and then connect your bot to that app.
+To configure your bot to communicate with users using the Facebook Messenger app, you need to create a Facebook page, enable Facebook Messenger on that page, and then connect your bot to that app.

 To learn more about developing for Facebook Messenger, see the [Messenger platform documentation](https://developers.facebook.com/docs/messenger-platform).